BeamMW/docs-gitbook/cli/atomic-swaps-cli-user-guide.md

 ## Perform an Atomic Swap with Bitcoin

-Using Alice and Bob as an example, we will go over how to perform an Atomic Swap of Alice's Beam coins for Bob's Bitcoin (BTC).&#x20;
+Using Alice and Bob as an example, we will go over how to perform an Atomic Swap of Alice's Beam coins for Bob's Bitcoin (BTC).

 ### Run a full BTC node